PacktPublishing/Creating-Stunning-Environments-in-Unreal-Engine-5---A-Game-Artist-Bootcamp/README.md

 ### Learn the tools, techniques, and industry secrets to craft breathtaking game worlds that captivate players and push artistic boundaries using Unreal Engine 5

-This is the code repository for ## Creating Stunning Environments in Unreal Engine 5 - A Game Artist Bootcamp, published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for "Creating Stunning Environments in Unreal Engine 5 - A Game Artist Bootcamp", published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About Course